-The College President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Director of Diversity and Inclusion, who is the College's Equal Opportunity and Affirmative Action Officer.
-Any questions concerning this policy and any complaints of discrimination should be communicated to the EOAA Officer, Duns Scotus, Room 115, telephone (716) 839-7699.
+The College President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Chief Diversity Officer, Tiffany Hamilton, who is the College's Equal Opportunity and Affirmative Action Officer.
+Any questions concerning this policy and any complaints of discrimination should be communicated to the EOAA Officer, Tiffany Hamilton, Duns Scotus Hall, Room 118, telephone (716) 566-7880, thamilto@daemen.edu.